 7. Secure the Doors and Windows

 Doors and windows are some of the most vulnerable parts of a building.
 Access control solutions can help you secure and control who is able to enter the building, and should also include physically reinforcing these areas.
+Efficiently protecting these areas is one of the reasons to consider a wireless alarm system for your business or facility.

 Heavy-duty window and door locks are a good start to making sure your building is secure.
 This also gives you the opportunity to upgrade or replace any locks that are outdated, cheaply made, or damaged.
 On top of that, you can reinforce doors to make forced entry as difficult as possible.